vmware/terraform-provider-vra/docs/install_provider.md

 # Installing the vRA Terraform provider

 The provider is currently considered to be a third-party provider and thus won't be automatically downloaded by ```terraform```, which means you have to either install or build it yourself.
 The provider is made available in a pre-built binary version via the GitHub repository in the form of releases.
-This document will walk you through installing a released version of the provider. _(The following snippets will use v0.1.7, but you will need to update the version as necessary)_
+This document will walk you through installing a released version of the provider.
+(The following snippets will use v0.1.9, but you will need to update the version as necessary)

 ## Downloading the provider